scala-js/scala-js-website/doc/faq.md

 ### How to structure a .sbt build to cross-compile with Scala and Scala.js?

-The best way to do this is two have two sbt projects, with two different base directories, that share their source directory.
-This is easily done with the `sourceDirectory` setting of sbt.
+The best way to do this is to have two sbt projects, with two different base directories that share a common source directory.
+This is easily done with the `sourceDirectory` or the `unmanagedSourceDirectories` setting of sbt.

-{% highlight scala %}
-lazy val core = project

-lazy val corejs = project.settings(
-    scalaJSSettings:_*
-).settings(
-    sourceDirectory := (sourceDirectory in core).value
-)
-{% endhighlight %}
+Please follow our [cross-building guide](./sbt/cross-building.html) for details.

 ### Can I use macros with Scala.js?
 What about compiler plugins?